root3nl/SupportApp/README.md

 * **Storage Used** (default): The storage percentage used on the boot drive.
 When hovering with the mouse, the available storage is shown.
 Clicking on this item opens the macOS built-in Storage Management app.
 The optional preference key `StorageLimit` can be used to configure the maximum percentage of used storage recommended by the organization.
 Exceeding this limit results in a badge counter with exclamation mark in the info item.

-* **Network**: The current SSID or Ethernet along with the local IPv4 address.
+* **Network**: The active network interface type (Wi-Fi or Ethernet) along with the local IPv4 address.
 The icon indicates the connection type, Wi-Fi or Ethernet.
 Clicking on this item opens the Network preference pane in System Preferences.
+On macOS 13 or earlier, the current SSID name is shown.
+Due to privacy restrictions, macOS 14 and later show "Wi-Fi" instead of the SSID name.

 * **Mac Password**: Shows when the user's password expires and supports both local and Active Directory accounts by default.
 Alternative supported user sources are Jamf Connect, Kerberos SSO Extension and NoMAD.
 Shows a warning when the expiry reaches the value set in the optional key `PasswordExpiryLimit`.
 The text label in the item can be modified using the preference key `PasswordLabel`.